 2. Who is eligible for grant funding?

-All St. Mary’s County property owners that utilize an Onsite Septic System are eligible for funding.
-This includes new construction, residential, commercial and business-owned properties.
+All St. Mary’s County property owners who utilize an Onsite Septic System are eligible for funding.
+This includes new construction, residential, commercial, and business-owned properties.
 Funding is also available to help with the cost of connecting a property to the public sewer.

 3. How is the grant funding used for public sewer connections?

-The grant provides funding to help offset the cost for an existing home to connect to public sewer.
+The grant provides funding to help offset the cost of connecting an existing home to public sewer.
 It is not available to homes that are already connected to public sewer.

 4. When is the installation of a Best Available Technology (BAT) Unit required?